An Introduction to Deep Morphological Networks: Deep Morphological Networks

 \subsubsection{Composed Processing Units}

-The newly introduced framework allows a deep network to perform erosion and dilation, the two basic operations of morphology.
-However, instead of using such operations independently, the first proposed processing unit is based on both morphological transformations.
-The so-called composed processing units, which are totally based on the proposed framework, have in their core a morphological erosion followed by a dilation (or vice-versa), without any constraint on the weights (i.e., on the SE).
+The first morphological neurons, called composed processing units, have, in their core, a morphological erosion followed by a dilation (or vice-versa), without any constraint on the weights.
 The motivation behind the composed processing unit is based on the potential of the learned representation.
 While erosion and dilation can learn simple representations, the combination of these operations is able to capture more complex information.
-Formally, Equations~\ref{eq:composed_dilation_erosion} and~\ref{eq:composed_erosion_dilation} present the two possible configurations of the morphological composed neurons.
+Equations~\ref{eq:composed_dilation_erosion} and~\ref{eq:composed_erosion_dilation} present the two possible configurations of the morphological composed neurons.
 It is important to notice that the weights ($W_1$ and $W_2$) of each operation of this neuron are independent.
-Aside from this, a visual representation of one type of composed neuron can be seen in Figure~\ref{fig:composed}.